phasorpy/phasorpy/docs/contributing.rst

 `https://github.com/phasorpy/phasorpy <https://github.com/phasorpy/phasorpy>`_.

-The repository is based on `git <https://git-scm.com/>`_, a distributed version control software for tracking changes in the source code files and for coordinating work among programmers collaboratively developing the code.
+The repository is based on `git <https://git-scm.com/>`_, a distributed version control system for tracking changes in source code files and for coordinating work among programmers collaboratively developing the code.

 PhasorPy uses GitHub's `fork and pull collaborative development model
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests>`_.
-All contributions to the PhasorPy source code and documentation should be developed in personal forks/copies of the code, and then submitted as `pull requests <https://github.com/phasorpy/phasorpy/pulls>`_ (PRs).
+All contributions to the PhasorPy source code and documentation should be developed in personal forks of the repository, and then submitted as `pull requests <https://github.com/phasorpy/phasorpy/pulls>`_ (PRs).

 The PhasorPy project loosely follows the